ocornut/imgui/README.md

 Frequently Asked Question
 -------------------------

-<b>Where is example code?</b>
+<b>Where are samples?</b>

 The bulk of example user code is contained within the ImGui::ShowTestWindow() function.
 It covers most features of ImGui so you can read the code and call the function itself to see its output.
 Ready-to-go example applications covering different versions of OpenGL/DirectX are provided in the examples/ folder.

 <b>How do you use ImGui on a platform that may not have a mouse or keyboard?</b>